apache/cordova-blackberry/README.md

 The WebWorks framework allows developers to create applications using web content and resources (HTML/CSS/JavaScript) that are able to access device features through the [Blackberry WebWorks API](http://www.blackberry.com/developers/docs/widgetapi/).
 In addition, the framework allows developers to create their own WebWorks JavaScript Extensions to expose additional device capabilities through JavaScript APIs.
 These extensions are written using either the BlackBerry Java API for SmartPhones, or Adobe AIR for the Tablet OS.

 The cordova-blackberry-webworks platform allows web developers to develop applications targeting BlackBerry 5.0 and higher devices using the common [Cordova API](http://docs.phonegap.com).
-When possible, Cordova makes use of the WebWorks JavaScript API; however, most Cordova features are implemented in the native Java environment as a WebWorks JavaScript Extension.
+When possible, Cordova makes use of the WebWorks JavaScript API; however, most Cordova features are implemented in the native Java or AIR environment as a WebWorks JavaScript Extension.

 Getting Started
 ===============

-Several guides are available on the [Cordova Wiki](http://wiki.phonegap.com) to help you get started developing for the cordova-blackberry-webworks platform.
+Several guides are available on the [Cordova Wiki](http://wiki.phonegap.com) and on the [PhoneGap Documentation site](http://docs.phonegap.com/) (Getting Started Guides - on the left side near the bottom) to help you get started developing for the cordova-blackberry-webworks platform.
 This guide will help you install and configure the BlackBerry WebWorks development environment, and the cordova-blackberry-webworks platform.
 It will also step you through the process of creating a Cordova project.

 [Getting Started with Cordova BlackBerry WebWorks](http://wiki.phonegap.com/w/page/31930982/Getting-Started-with-PhoneGap-BlackBerry-WebWorks)